 A Beginner’s Guide to the Types of Kayak

-A couple of articles ago I provided the absolute last word on the difference between canoes and kayaks but that is only the start, this time we’re going to examine the difference between different types of kayak and totally nail it down beyond question so no one will ever have to ponder the difference between a Sit on Top and a sea kayak again.
+Here we are providing the absolute last word on the difference between canoes and kayaks but that is only the start, this time we’re going to examine the difference between different types of kayak and totally nail it down beyond question so no one will ever have to ponder the difference between a Sit on Top and a sea kayak again.
 Never ever - apart from the wide range of kayak types which I completely omit.

-Just to jog your memory, roughly speaking, in the broadest terms, canoes can generally be sat in OR knelt in and are usually propelled with a single bladed paddle; kayaks are generally just sat in and usually propelled with a double-bladed paddle so we’ll stick with that as a starting place however it’s not difficult to observe that although a Sit on Top and a sea kayak are both kayaks (according to the loose definition above) they look very different:
+Just to jog your memory, roughly speaking, in the broadest terms, canoes can generally be sat in OR knelt in and are usually propelled with a single bladed paddle; kayaks are generally just sat in and usually propelled with a double-bladed paddle so we’ll stick with that as a starting place.
+However it’s not difficult to observe that although a Sit on Top and a sea kayak are both kayaks (according to the loose definition above) they look very different:

 South Coast Canoes - Sit on Top vs Sea Kayak